nipy/PyLocator/doc/tutorial.rst

 .. figure:: _static/tutorial6.png
    :align: center

-Click on "Add segment" (we could render more than one is surface, but we won't do for now) and then "Render".
+Click on "Add segment" (we could render more than one iso surface, but we won't do for now) and then "Render".
 After a short while, you'll see your iso surface inside the surface widget.
 You can see the gyri and sulci and - if you search a little bit - you can find the locations of the subdural electrodes as additional "bumps".